ethanpmiller/qubit/README.md

 ## Overview:

-Qubit Tetris is a modern, modular Tetris clone that uses tone-based sound effects and background music.
+Qubit is a modern, modular Tetris clone that uses tone-based sound effects and background music.
 Built with separate JavaScript modules, it is easy to understand, extend, and customize.

 ## How to Run: